RANK.AVG

 Notes 🔗

-Make sure the values in the reference array are in the same format and unit as the number being ranked.
-The optional 'order' argument allows you to control whether higher or lower values receive higher ranks.
-By default, duplicate values will receive the same rank, with the ranks of the tied values averaged.
+Ensure the values in the reference array match the format and unit of the number being ranked.
+Use the optional 'order' argument to decide if higher or lower values receive higher ranks.
+By default, duplicate values will have the same rank, and their ranks will be averaged.

 Questions 🔗